Cyphostemma juttae

+Cyphostemma juttae is a species of flowering plant in the genus Cyphostemma.
+It is a slow-growing succulent caudex shrub native to northwestern and north-central Namibia.
+It is well known as an ornamental plant.

-The plant is also known as wild grape, tree grape, Namibian grape, Droog-my-keel, Jutta's Botterboom, and bastard cobas.
+The plant is also known as wild grape, tree grape, Namibian grape, droog-my-keel, Jutta's botterboom, and bastard cobas.
+The name "tree grape" comes from the grape-like fruits produced by the plant.
+These fruits are extremely poisonous, and should be avoided.

 This species can reach 6 ft tall and has large shiny leaves.
 It is a deciduous plant.
 It grows in an arid region of summer-rainfall, and it loses its leaves in the dryer winter.

+The species was first described as Cissus juttae by Kurt Dinter and Ernest Friedrich Gilg in 1912.
+In 1967 Bernard Marie Descoings placed the species in genus Cyphostemma as C. juttae.